riak-synrc/pbkdf2/share/docs/rst/ssl.rst

 Native SSL Support
 ==================

-CouchDB 1.1 supports SSL natively.
+CouchDB |version| supports SSL natively.
 All your secure connection needs can now be served without the need set and maintain a separate proxy server that handles SSL.